neilmunday/slurm-mail/README.md

 ## Troubleshooting

 1. Check that spool files are being created under: `/var/spool/slurm-mail`.
-If they are not, check:
+If they are not:

-* `cron` is working
+* check `cron` is working
-* for invocation of `/usr/bin/slurm-spool-mail` in the `slurmctld` logs
+* check for invocation of `/usr/bin/slurm-spool-mail` in the `slurmctld` logs

 2. If spool files are being created but not purged please comment out `logFile` in the `[slurm-send-mail]` section in `/etc/slurm-mail/slurm-mail.conf` and run (as root): `/usr/bin/slurm-send-mail -v` at the console.